Our Approach

 • Reflection and sharing through the Story of the Day

 We teach these values by leading by example.
 So, if we're out harvesting Stinging Nettles together, don't be surprised when you see us gently yanking out a few strands of hair from our heads and offering them to the plants to say thanks and give back!
+This simple act of gratitude honors the exchange and reminds us that we’re part of a larger web.

-Everything in nature has something to teach us.
+We believe that everything in nature has something to teach us.

 We support each child by tuning into their nervous system and individual needs.
 Rather than managing behavior from a “top-down” lens, we take a “bottom-up” approach—understanding that feelings and behaviors stem from the whole nervous system.